Tuesday, July 9, 2024

 Ultra HD 4K Blu-ray Discs bring several advantages over regular Blu-ray Discs.
 Blu-ray can handle resolutions up to 1920x1080p @ 30fps.
 Ultra HD 4K Blu-ray goes up to 3840x2160 @ 60Hz.
 Blu-ray Discs come in 25GB and 50GB capacities, Ultra HD 4K Blu-rays use either 66GB or 100GB discs.
 Blu-ray usually uses the H.264 codec, Ultra HD 4K Blu-rays use the more efficient H.265/HVEC codec.
 Most importantly, Ultra HD 4K Blu-rays support High-Dynamic Range (HDR), which can substantially improve the contrast and saturation of the colors being shown.
 While Dolby Atmos, which permits height-relative positional sound, can be found on both Ultra HD 4K Blu-ray and Blu-rays, it is more commonly found on the 4K discs.
 Unlike regular Blu-rays, Ultra HD 4K Blu-ray do not have region codes (but there are a few rare 4K discs which refuse to play based on the player's 2K Blu-ray region code).

 These benefits come at significant cost.
-Ultra HD discs are usually significantly more expensive ($30-30) than standard Blu-ray discs ($15-20) at launch and do not drop in prices as quickly.
+Ultra HD discs are usually significantly more expensive ($30-30) than standard Blu-ray discs ($15-20) at launch and do not drop in price as quickly.
 While 4K TVs which support HDR content are available for low cost, lower end TVs are not bright enough to really do justice to HDR.
 It has often been claimed that a TV needs 1,000 nits of brightness to make HDR stand out but most budget sets only reach 300 nits.
 Dolby Atmos requires a specialized speaker setup, which may include speakers mounted in the ceiling, to obtain the best effect.

 Non-Toho Godzilla Films